-As is the expectation of any skincare product, the Space Wash formula is considered a “clean” formula (though the FDA has no actual parameters around what is and is not “clean”, and this term is widely and often misused.)
-Space wash has been formulated to be approved as a clean product by all of the strictest standards of all retailers worldwide, including Sephora, Target, and Credo, and is considered clean by Byrdie’s strict beauty standards.
+As is the expectation of any skincare product, the Space Wash formula is marketed as a “clean” formula (though there are no actual parameters around what is and is not “clean”, and this term is widely and often misused.)
+The brand says that it has been formulated to be approved as a clean product by all of the strictest standards of all retailers worldwide, including Sephora, Target, and Credo, and is considered clean by Byrdie’s strict beauty standards.

 The goal is to make something that’s clean, non-comedogenic, free from irritants, but also has additives that do speak to the needs of someone who does have breakouts.